peteroupc/classic-wallpaper/uielements.md

     - such that the button face color and the button highlight color alternate every other pixel in a checkerboard pattern, or
     - as a solid color that's a mixture of the button face color and the button highlight color.

-Traditionally, to draw buttons, default buttons, and toolbar buttons:
+The following is typical in buttons found in Windows versions 3.0 and 3.1 [^3a], Windows 95 [^3], and applications for these systems:

 - For the pressed button style, the button's text and icons are shifted one pixel to the right and one pixel down, compared to the unpressed style.

+The following ways to draw buttons, default buttons, and toolbar buttons are typical in Windows 95 [^3] and applications for it:

 - The mixed value style tends to be drawn as the unpressed variant, except the button's text and icons have a _monochrome appearance_ and its inner background has a _mixed appearance_.
 - The unavailable style tends to be drawn as the unpressed variant, except the button's text and icons have an _unavailable appearance_.
 - For the option-set style, the button tends to be drawn as the normal pressed variant, except:
     - For the unpressed style, its inner background has a _mixed appearance_. [^2]
     - For the unavailable style, its text and icons have an _unavailable appearance_.

+The three-dimensional appearance of buttons and certain other interface elements in MacOS System 7 is described in "Working in the Third Dimension" (see "Relevant Works", later).

 Traditionally, the three dimensional effects of buttons, icons, and other user-interface elements are based on a light source shining from the upper left. [^3]